Resource Pools

 The following video describes Resource Pools:

-The following table describes the parameters in the Resource Pool list.
+The following table describes the Resource Pool attributes on the Resource Pool page.

 Parameters